boxed/mutmut/README.rst

 Master plan:
     - DONE: Mutator that given a file can give you the number of available mutations, and given an index can perform the mutation corresponing to that index.
-    - Runner that runs py.test (or tox?) for each mutation.
+    - DONE: Runner that runs py.test (or tox?) for each mutation.
 For now mutate files on disk.

     - Custom importer that will mutate the code on the way in
     - Plug in to py.test to make it use the importer